LOPES, DAVID

 • Davey always kept his compact body in good shape.

-• He has a B.S.
-Degree in Education from Washburn University in Topeka, Kansas.
+• He has a B.S. degree in education from Washburn University in Topeka, Kansas.
 And he has taught in grade school.

 • Davey and his former wife, Linda Lee were married July 12, 1968.
 They have a daughter, Vanessa (December19, 1981).